-Save Space in Your RV Kitchen With a Mason Jar
+Save Space in Your RV Kitchen With These 15 Mason Jar Hacks

 This post may contain affiliate links.

-Every inch counts in a camper or motorhome kitchen.
-These handy canning jar accessories are small enough to fit in a drawer, and can eliminate the need for the bigger items they’re replacing.
+Every inch counts in a camper or motorhome kitchen!
+These handy canning jar accessories are small enough to fit in a drawer and can eliminate the need for the bigger items they’re replacing.
+Gather all those glass jars you have lying around and make the most of them with these 15 handy mason jar hacks.

 1. Your coffee pot